prayerie/CrystalRCM/README.md

  It has libusb statically linked, so you don't need to install anything else to use it.

+All credit to @Qriad who made the [original launcher](https://github.com/Qyriad/fusee-launcher) - this is merely a frontend.

 ## Usage

 Please note - the app will not work unless you move it outside of the distribution .dmg.